 Travel apps make my life easier

 I am on the road quite a bit, for both business and pleasure.
 Within the last 12 months, I have been to Hong Kong, Singapore, Kuala Lumpur, Bangkok and at least a dozen other cities in the US.
 And I owe it to the travel apps I keep in my pocket for helping me be more organized and my trips somewhat hassle-free.
 These apps provide information at my fingertips, literally, and help inform most travel decisions I make.
-These decisions range from booking the flight with the most suitable departure time to picking the restaurant that serves the best Peking Duck in Beijing.
+These decisions range from booking the flight with the most suitable departure time to picking the best Peking Duck restaurant in Beijing.

 In addition to standard apps such as Weather and Apple Wallet, I use several others for my travels.
 Some I use regularly, such as airline and hotel apps, and others less frequently, like SeatGuru.
 There are a few I honestly don’t think I could travel without, one of which is Google Maps.